Covid-19 Guidance and Operating Procedures

 At this time we recommend that crafts that accommodate more than one person (or crew boats), for example a duo kayak or Canadian canoe are only used by members of the same household at this time.

-8. Group Sizes
+8. Group Sizes and Spectators

 Access to the water should be tightly controlled.
 Contact between members is only allowed if those members are from the same household or during canoe polo contact games (where specific guidelines in our canoe polo section apply).